 Herrera envisioned the Estructuras in an environmental sense, using the surrounding walls as a part of the composition.
 These irregularly-shaped works technically remain her only monochromes, however Herrera envisions the white of the wall exposed in the negative space as the second color.
 The exhibition features a selection of new painted aluminum structures – eight wall works and four works which are installed on the floor – furthering the architecturally oriented abstraction into the wider gallery space.
 The dynamic composition of the floor-based Estructuras convey movement and rhythm though a careful geometric balance of lines, forms and color.

-Lisson Gallery will publish a comprehensive monograph of the entire Estructuras series, available in summer 2019.
+Lisson Gallery will publish a comprehensive monograph of the entire Estructuras series.
 The definitive publication will feature an essay by Dana Miller, curator of the recent travelling retrospective on Herrera’s work, 'Lines of Sight', as well as rare archival material, sketches and drawings which have never been published.